zsokoro/zsokoro/README.md

 ## Hi there 👋

-I'm a dedicated professional specializing in geospatial analysis, remote sensing, and environmental data management.
-My work focuses on sustainable solutions in water resource management, infrastructure systems, and environmental protection.
-Check out my [Website](https://sokoro5.wixsite.com/home)
+GIS and environmental engineering specialist focused on geospatial analysis, remote sensing, and spatial data systems for sustainable infrastructure and environmental solutions.

 ---